ryantd42/NY-Legislative-Git/2023/S7054B-2023/bill.md

   Section  1.
 Subdivision  2 of section 413 of the family court act, as added by chapter 745 of the laws of 1984, is amended to read as follows:
-  2. (A) Nothing in this article  shall  impose  any  liability  upon  a person  to support the adopted child of his or her spouse, if such child was adopted after the adopting spouse is living separate and apart  from the  non-adopting  spouse  pursuant to a legally recognizable separation agreement or decree under the domestic  relations  law.
+  2. (A) Nothing in this article  shall  impose  any  liability  upon  a person  to  support  the  adopted  child  of  [his or her] SUCH PERSON'S spouse, if such child was adopted after the adopting  spouse  is  living separate  and  apart  from the non-adopting spouse pursuant to a legally recognizable separation agreement or decree under the domestic relations law.
 Such liability shall not be imposed for  so  long  as  the  spouses remain separate and apart after the adoption.
-  (B) NOTHING IN THIS ARTICLE SHALL IMPOSE ANY LIABILITY UPON  A  PERSON TO  SUPPORT  A CHILD PURSUANT TO AN APPROVED APPLICATION FOR FOSTER CARE MAINTENANCE UNLESS THE CHILD WAS SUBJECTED TO  AGGRAVATED  CIRCUMSTANCES AS  DEFINED  IN  SUBDIVISION  (J) OF SECTION ONE THOUSAND TWELVE OF THIS CHAPTER.
-SUCH LIABILITY SHALL NOT BE  IMPOSED  IF  IT  WILL  ADVERSELY AFFECT  THE  HEALTH, SAFETY OR WELFARE OF THE CHILD ON WHOSE BEHALF SUCH PAYMENTS ARE TO BE MADE OR OTHER PERSONS IN  THE  CHILD'S  HOUSEHOLD  OR WILL  ADVERSELY AFFECT THE LENGTH OF THE CHILD'S PLACEMENT OR IMPAIR THE ABILITY OF THE CHILD TO RETURN HOME WHEN DISCHARGED FROM FOSTER CARE.
+  (B)  NOTHING  IN THIS ARTICLE SHALL IMPOSE ANY LIABILITY UPON A PERSON TO SUPPORT A CHILD WHO IS PLACED IN FOSTER CARE PURSUANT TO AN  APPROVED APPLICATION  FOR  FOSTER  CARE  MAINTENANCE  ORDER  ISSUED BY A COURT OF COMPETENT JURISDICTION, PURSUANT TO ANY APPLICATION  FOR  SUPPORT  UNDER THIS  ARTICLE,  EXCEPT  WHERE A COURT HAS FOUND A CHILD WAS SUBJECTED TO AGGRAVATED CIRCUMSTANCES AS DEFINED IN SUBDIVISION (J)  OF  SECTION  ONE THOUSAND TWELVE OF THIS CHAPTER.
+  (C)  NOTWITHSTANDING PARAGRAPH (B) OF THIS SUBDIVISION, SUCH LIABILITY SHALL NOT BE IMPOSED IF IT WILL ADVERSELY AFFECT THE HEALTH,  SAFETY  OR WELFARE  OF  THE  CHILD  ON WHOSE BEHALF SUCH PAYMENTS ARE TO BE MADE OR OTHER PERSONS IN THE CHILD'S HOUSEHOLD  OR  WILL  ADVERSELY  AFFECT  THE LENGTH  OF  THE  CHILD'S PLACEMENT OR IMPAIR THE ABILITY OF THE CHILD TO RETURN HOME WHEN DISCHARGED FROM FOSTER CARE.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD08914-02-4
+ S. 7054--A  2

+  (D) NO COUNTY OR LOCAL SOCIAL SERVICES DISTRICT SHALL CAUSE A REFERRAL TO BE SENT FOR THE PURPOSE OF COMMENCING COLLECTION OF CHILD SUPPORT FOR A CHILD PLACED IN FOSTER CARE UNLESS SUCH COUNTY OR DISTRICT HAS  REASON TO BELIEVE LIABILITY MAY BE IMPOSED UNDER PARAGRAPH (B) OF THIS SUBDIVI- SION.
   §  2.
 The office of children and family services shall promulgate any rules and regulations necessary to carry out the provisions of this act.
+ The office of temporary and disability assistance shall  promulgate  any rules and regulations necessary to carry out the provisions of this act.
   § 3.
-This act shall take effect immediately.
+This act shall take effect on the ninetieth day  after  it  shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08914-01-3